Don't use this rule with the default member-ordering rule!

 < (overridden | protected)- >< (private | public)- >< static- >< late- >< (var | final | const)- >< nullable- >< named- >< factory- > (fields | getters | getters-setters | setters | constructors | methods)

 () are interchangeable and the last part of the pattern which represents a class member type is REQUIRED.

-Note: not all of the pattern parts are applicable for every case, for example,
+Not all of the pattern parts are applicable for every case, for example,

 late-constructors are not expected, since they are not supported by the language itself.

 Additionally, in order to apply ordering for the Flutter specific widget methods, you can configure the rule with: